developtheweb/mpl/ISSUE_M0_BLOCKERS.md

 # 🚀 Lock lexical & grammar spec for M0

+## ✅ RESOLVED - All blockers have been addressed

 ## Overview
-This issue tracks the resolution of three critical blockers that must be decided before implementing the ANTLR 4 grammar for MPL.
-These decisions are required to ensure the lexer can be implemented without surprises and that all M0 exit criteria are objectively testable.
+This issue tracked the resolution of three critical blockers that must be decided before implementing the ANTLR 4 grammar for MPL.
+All decisions have been made and incorporated into the specification.

 ## Blockers

-### 1. Comment Syntax 🚫
+### 1. Comment Syntax ✅
-**Status:** MISSING
+**Status:** RESOLVED
 **Decision needed by:** Before lexer PR is merged
 **Rationale:** Source files cannot compile without comment support